Check Your NAT Type Instantly

 Always Free

-No accounts, no paywalls - just run the test.
+No accounts or paywalls—just run the test.

 Global Coverage